Capital Gazette Shooting: At Least 5 Fatalities, Many Others 'Gravely' Wounded

 Frashure said during the news conference that law enforcement from Annapolis, nearby Howard County, the Maryland State Police and federal agencies were participating in the response.

 He said authorities were focused on clearing the building and reuniting the people inside with their families.
-Relatives should go to the Lord & Taylor outlet at the nearby Annapolis Mall, he said.
+Families should go to the Lord & Taylor outlet at the nearby Annapolis Mall, he said.

 Gov. Larry Hogan tweeted he was "absolutely devastated to learn of this tragedy," adding that he is in contact with authorities on the scene.